bquistorff/Stata-modules/README.md

 Stata-modules
 =============

 A collection of small Stata modules utilities dealing with them.
-The modules include forks of existing modules: latabstat-simple, matrixsort, outtable-simple, sutex-env, usepackage_simple, synth (allows returning precise weights and speeds up small runs).
-There are also ones pulled from the Stata list, and new ones.
+The modules include forks of existing modules (from SSC and the mailing list), reimplementations of existing modules, and stuff I've made for myself.

 Install
 =======